Muhyideeeen/rel8backend/README.md

 ## Features

-- Onboarding of Administrators as super admin to create members via excel sheet
+- Onboarding of Administrators as super admin to create members via an excel sheet

 ## Getting Started